-- A Toward the front side of the vehicle. - 1.
+- A Toward the front of the vehicle. - 1.
 Release the two latches on both sides of the fuse box.

-2. Raise the rear side of the fuse box from the cradle.
+2. Lift the rear of the fuse box from the cradle.

-- 3. Move the fuse box toward the rear side of the engine compartment and rotate as shown. - 4.
-Pivot the rear side of the fuse box to access the bottom side. - 5.
+- 3. Move the fuse box toward the rear of the engine compartment and rotate as shown. - 4.
+Pivot the rear of the fuse box to access the bottom side. - 5.
 Release the two latches to open the fuse cover.